 The Total Solar Eclipse will pass over the hill country on April 8th 2024.

-Be sure not to miss them and be sure to wear the special eclipse viewing glasses to keep your eyes safe!
+Don't miss them and be sure to wear the special eclipse viewing glasses to keep your eyes safe!